guildai/guildai/guild/tests/init.md

 We'll work with the internals of `init_impl` to generate the prompt parameters for the init command.

-Here's a helper function to generate a Config object.
+Create a helper function to generate an init Config object.

     >>> def config(**kw):
     ...   from guild import config as configlib
     ...   from guild import click_util
     ...   arg_kw = dict(
     ...     dir=join_path(project_dir, "venv"),
+    ...     venv=False,
     ...     name=None,
     ...     python=None,
     ...     guild=None,